 Minimizing material use is one of the most direct opportunities Winpak utilizes to make a positive impact on the environment.
 After assessing performance targets with customers, the Company carefully screens many different material combinations and conducts structure analysis.
 The thinnest and/or lightest constructions that meet or exceed performance requirements are selected.
 One of the largest contributors to Winpak's carbon emissions is the use of raw materials such as resins.
-Opportunities are being explored to use renewable materials as a feedstock to replace the traditional resins.
+Opportunities are being explored to use renewable materials, cellulose and starch-based materials as a feedstock to replace the traditional resins.
 In addition, the Company continues to explore and evaluate bio-based plastics.
 When possible, scrap plastic is recycled internally by reintroducing it back into production, which decreases waste and reduces the use of virgin resins.

 Winpak realizes the importance of producing products that can be reused or recycled.
 Reuse and recyclability are key elements of a Circular Economy approach.
 Beyond incorporating recycled content, Winpak focuses its efforts on producing packaging that is recyclable.
-Currently, over 40 percent of the rigid packaging volume is recyclable or recycle ready, and this rate is expected to increase in the near future.
-Flexible packaging options that are recycle ready are also being developed for a new generation of flexible packaging.
+Currently, over 40 percent of the rigid packaging volume is recyclable or recycle-ready, and this rate is expected to increase in the near future.
+Flexible packaging options that are recycle-ready have been commercialized while others are being developed with the ultimate goal of providing a new generation of flexible packaging.